5fpro/lita-aws-cloudwatch/README.md

 aws account set 123123 5Fpro co. ltd.
 ```

-- `aws account set [account id] [room name]` : set notify room for account.
+- `aws account room [account id] [room name]` : set notify room for account.
 If you use Slack, it need to invite lita robot to room.
 ```
-aws account set 123123 #server-state.
+aws account room 123123 #server-state.
 ```

 ## License